 Your conveyancer prepares a completion statement and requests funds from the mortgage lender.

-On completion day, the seller vacates the property and the keys are released for you to pick them up (usually from your estate agent).
-Your conveyancer will send the funds from your mortgage lender to the seller’s conveyancer and sends the stamp duty payable to the HMRC.
+On completion day, the seller vacates the property and the keys are released for you to pick them up (usually from the seller’s estate agent).
+Your conveyancer will send the funds from your mortgage lender to the seller’s conveyancer and sends the Stamp Duty Land Tax which is due to the HMRC.

 After completion, you will receive a copy of the registered title from land registry.